 One of the profound wonders I get to witness everyday is the way children transform throughout their lives.
 Preparing parents and children for these changes can help them navigate the deep mysteries of growing up.
 Nowhere is this more important than in the dramatic transitions through adolescence.
 Chinese medicine gives us a special lens through which we can support our children and discover the hidden significance of these changes.

 The Book of Changes (yijing) is the basis upon which all the classics of Chinese medicine are founded.
 Bianhua, 變化(transition and transformation) captures the spirit of adolescence that can cause fear and confusion for children and parents living through it.
-Bian – meaning “transition” – is the pause that permits a kind of necessary chaos that will shake things up in order for transformation and maturation into adulthood to take place.
-One minute our child wants a hug, the next minute she doesn’t want to be seen in public with us.
-The pictogram above of hua – “transformation” – shows a person flipping upside down.
-This topsy-turvy quality of adolescence perfectly illustrates the yin–yang principle embodied in Tai-Chi – that is, when things are pushed to extremes, they will flip to their opposite.
+Bian—meaning “transition”—is the pause that permits a kind of necessary chaos that will shake things up in order for transformation and maturation into adulthood to take place.
+One minute our child wants a hug, the next minute they don’t want to be seen in public with us.
+The pictogram above of hua—“transformation”—shows a person flipping upside down.
+This topsy-turvy quality of adolescence perfectly illustrates the yin–yang principle.
+When things are pushed to extremes, they will flip to their opposite.

 The first step in preparing to help your child move through the stages of adolescence is to embrace the spirit of change yourself.
-We are all creatures of habit, and as parents we may sometimes fall into ruts of parenting that assume our children are always going to do things the way we taught them.
+We are all creatures of habit, and as parents we may sometimes assume our children are always going to do things the way we taught them.
 Growing up is an experiment with life.
 Parenting is a spiritual practice that begins right in the middle of your life.
-When we take the time to notice the subtle changes in our child with an open heart, we become role models that can guide her through the stages of adolescence naturally and safely without embarrassment or shame.
+When we take the time to notice the subtle changes in our children with an open heart, we become role models that can guide them through the stages of adolescence naturally and safely without embarrassment or shame.

 The stages of adolescence unfold like the seasons.
 Chinese medicine offers a unique, ecological understanding of transformation based on seasonal cycles.
-Winter (Water phase) transforms into spring (Wood phase).
-Spring (Wood phase) transforms into summer (Fire phase).
-Summer (Fire phase) transforms into late summer (Earthphase), the season of the Harvest.
-Late summer (Earth phase) transforms into autumn (Metal phase).
+Winter (Water phase) transforms into Spring (Wood phase).
+Spring transforms into Summer (Fire phase).
+Summer transforms into late Summer (Earth phase), the season of the Harvest.
+Late Summer transforms into Fall (Metal phase).
+And Fall transforms into Winter to complete the cycle.
 Each phase has deep physiological and psychological resonance in our lives.
 Over the course of many years in pediatric practice, I have found this Five Phase model very useful in generating practical advice for parents in the midst of raising their children.

-Somewhere between the age of seven and ten years old (depending on your child’s nature)the winter to spring cycle of transformation begins.
+Somewhere between the age of seven and ten years old (depending on your child’s nature) the Winter to Spring cycle of transformation begins.
 Change comes in different ways to different kids.
-Often one of the earliest signs of adolescence we may notice in our child is that his sleep habits change.
+Often one of the earliest visible signs of adolescence is that sleep habits change.
 Your child may begin having difficulty falling asleep at the usual times.
-Read more…

 Phase 2: Wood to Fire: What’s New?

-As your child moves further into adolescence, her moods may become more intense and volatile.
+As your child moves further into adolescence, their moods may become more intense and volatile.
 Inwardly your child is asking, “What’s happening to me?”, as physical changes begin to manifest outwardly.
 These are the first flames of hormonal fire.
-Read more…

 Phase 3: Fire To Earth: How Do I Fit In?

-One of the natural ways children move through the transitions of adolescence is by building new bonds outside the family.
+One of the natural ways children move through adolescence is by building new bonds outside the family.
 The loyalty of friends takes on increasingly important meaning in a teenager’s life.
 This is a subtle sign of Earth’s uniting power.
-Fitting in takes on a sense of urgency for survival within the emerging subculture of the teen, which will shape his interests and desires.
-Read more…
+Fitting in takes on a sense of urgency for survival within the emerging subculture of the teen, which will shape their interests and desires.

 Phase 4: Earth to Metal: Why?

 As children move further into the complexities of adolescence, bodily changes trigger increasing concerns about their personal appearance.
 Your child’s styles of clothing and hair may begin to take on quasi-religious importance.
-A teen’s “look” is an outer expression of her emerging personal identity.
-The power of Metal inspires children to question rules, values and group dynamics.
-Read more…
+A teen’s “look” is an outer expression of their emerging personal identity.
+The power of Metal inspires children to question rules, values, and group dynamics.